-5 2020 found most district and conference training events cancelled due to the Covid pandemic.
-6 2021 found us pivoting and working to bring this training back via ZOOM.
-Members of the 7 Board of Laity in their roles as District Lay Leaders, UMM and UMW presidents, and Director 8 of Lay Servant Ministries helped provide these leadership events.
-As a Board, we also 9 convened a Laity Session of Annual Conference via ZOOM.
-Five local church ministries were 10 highlighted.
-Conference Lay Leaders with Anne Marie Gerhardt, NIC Director of 11 Communications, discussed the multitude of ways local churches can receive help from our 12 conference.
-Finally, there was a breakout session that provided an opportunity for lay members 13 to Annual Conference to meet with their new District Superintendents and District Lay Leaders.
-14 While a technical glitch caused some problems, those that were able to connect to the breakout
+2020 found most district and conference training events cancelled due to the Covid pandemic.
+2021 found us pivoting and working to bring this training back via ZOOM.
+Members of the Board of Laity in their roles as District Lay Leaders, UMM and UMW presidents, and Director of Lay Servant Ministries helped provide these leadership events.
+As a Board, we also convened a Laity Session of Annual Conference via ZOOM.
+Five local church ministries were highlighted.
+Conference Lay Leaders with Anne Marie Gerhardt, NIC Director of Communications, discussed the multitude of ways local churches can receive help from our conference.
+Finally, there was a breakout session that provided an opportunity for lay members to Annual Conference to meet with their new District Superintendents and District Lay Leaders.
+While a technical glitch caused some problems, those that were able to connect to the breakout rooms had a productive time.

 The Board of Laity was excited to welcome over 200 people to this year's virtual Laity Convocation - HOLD FAST TO THE MAST, Strengthening Our Spiritual Formation.
-Interim Bishop John Hopkins led off the morning with an encouraging message of support for the laity of our conference and of the importance of continuing to develop our spiritual formation.
+Bishop John Hopkins led off the morning with an encouraging message of support for the laity of our conference and of the importance of continuing to develop our spiritual formation.

 Headliners were Kara Lassen Oliver; Dr. Regina Davis-Bridges; and George Groves.
 (Ms. Oliver, Associate Publisher of The Upper Room, brought ideas of spiritual formation in community along with John Wesley's focus on spiritual formation.)
 She also talked about the importance of lay persons and what we bring to the spiritual formation of our churches, districts, and conferences.
-Rev. Dr. Regina Davis-Bridges, an NIC Deacon, focused her presentation on the power of Rauch - the Divine Gift of Breath.
+Rev. Dr. Regina Davis-Bridges, an NIC Deacon , focused her presentation on the power of Rauch - the Divine Gift of Breath.
 We learned the spiritual practice of sacred breathwork for mind, body, and spiritual healing and restoration.
 Finally, our own George Groves, UMM Conference President, discussed the importance of small groups for spiritual formation.
 He also provided practical ways to establish a small group in a local church.
 We also heard of exciting ministries at four NIC churches - Chicago: Greenstone UMC, "A Legacy of Church and Community Revitalization, Mount Morris: Disciples UMC "Lot 12 Kids Club," River Forest UMC: A New Twist on Traditional Ministry," and Roselle UMC: "NitWits."

 Your Conference Co-Lay Leaders continue to represent laity on a wide range of conference committees and boards.
 Connie Augsburger represents the laity on the Conference Board of "Trustees," NICUM Insurance Board, and the Episcopacy Committee along with co-chairing the Board of Laity.
 Mark Manzi represents the laity on the Annual Conference Shepherding Team, the Annual Conference Committee, the Association of Annual Conference Lay Leaders, along with co-chairing the Board of Laity.
 He also is a member of the Anti-Racism Task Force's Champions Team.
-Eugene Williams represents laity on the Board of Ordained Ministry, the Episcopacy Committee, the Nominations Committee, the Board of Church and Society, the United Methodist Foundation Board, and chairs the CSD Committee of Ordained Ministry, is Treasurer of the Conference UMM, along with co-chairing the Board of Laity.
-All three of us are also members of the AACLL - Association of Annual Conference Lay Leaders.
-We are honored to serve the laity of our conference.
+Eugene Williams represents laity on the Board of Ordained Ministry, the Episcopacy Committee, the Nominations Committee, the CSD Committee of Ordained Ministry, is Treasurer of the Conference UMM, along with co-chairing the Board of Laity.
+All three of us are also members of the AACLL - Association of Annual Conference.

-- Respectfully submitted, Connie Augsburger, Mark Manzi, Eugene Williams Conference Co-Lay Leaders 2 3
+Submitted by Connie Augsburger, Mark Manzi, Eugene Williams (Conference Co-Lay Leaders)

-Name: Board of Trustees Historical Report
+400.09 - Board of Trustees Historical Report